BrianMitchL/brianm.me/_posts/2016-11-08-fog-of-world-2.md

 ### Settings

 Finally, the settings view lets you manage linked accounts, map styles, fog rendering mode, units, and language.
-You can chose between Apple Maps and Google Maps on a standard, satellite, or hybrid map.
+You can choose between Apple Maps and Google Maps on a standard, satellite, or hybrid map.
 The fog can be rendered in black or white, at normal or thick concentration, with a thin, medium, or thick exploration track.
 Fog rendering quality can also be adjusted for when zooming and panning the map.

 ## Improvements Compared to Version 1